About Your Co-dependency With Social Media

 2. Live actions have more impact than left messages

 There are a thousand ways to send a message with words, but actions still speak more loudly.
 You can leave notes, texts or even send photos with relative ease, but that doesn’t mean you should have only virtual relationships.
-Be extreme and cutting edge: Send an actual note, drop a postcard, pick up a book (old school text device) and offer it to someone.
+Send an actual note, drop a postcard, pick up a book and offer it to someone.
 Show actual pictures, articles, or objects.

-3. If you accept that you are human, imagine that others may be as well.
+3. Accept that you are human, and that others are as well

-4. Celebrate and appreciate that all of life, may or may not be actual life.
+4. Celebrate and Appreciate all of life, not just virtual life